Our reputation and history

 Deakin enjoys a reputation for being accessible, helpful and friendly.
 It has a longstanding record for its use of cutting-edge information technology while providing highly personalised experiences, whether in the cloud on Deakin's media-rich campuses or through a combination of cloud and campus learning.

-Deakin has over 52,000 students, with a quarter choosing to study wholly in the cloud (online).
+Deakin has over 53,000 students, with almost a quarter choosing to study wholly in the cloud (online).

 A five-star university

 Deakin was awarded a 5-star rating by the prestigious university ranking organisation Quacquarelli Symonds (QS); the rating indicates Deakin is world-class in a broad range of areas, has cutting-edge facilities and is internationally renowned for its research and teaching.